klein/klein.php/README.md

     // The third parameter can be used to share scope and global objects
     $app->db = new PDO(...);
+    // $app also can store lazy services, in case if you won't use database connection on every route response
+    $app->register('db', function() {
+        return new PDO(...);
     });
+    // read more about lazy services on its own section in documention });

 respond('POST', '/users/[i:id]/edit', function ($request, $response) {